Preds0504/Budget-App/README.md

 DELETE /api/transactions
 Removes all transactions.
 ### Technologies Used
-Front-end: HTML, CSS, JavaScript
+Front-end: HTML, CSS, JavaScript, Chart.js (for visualizing expense distribution)
 Back-end: Node.js, Express.js, Sequelize, MySQL
+Development & Testing:
 Unique ID generation: uuid
+MySQL Workbench (optional): For visually managing the database Postman (optional): For testing API endpoints manually Chart.js Integration
-### Future Enhancements
+Future Enhancements
 Integrate a persistent database for storing transactions.
 Add user authentication.
 Implement sorting and filtering of transactions.
-Generate visual graphs for budgeting analytics.
+Generate additional visual graphs for enhanced budgeting analytics.
 ### License
 This project is licensed under the MIT License.

 ### Acknowledgments
-Inspired by the need for a simple budgeting tool.
-Built using tutorials on Express.js and modern JavaScript best practices.
+Inspired by the need for a simple budgeting tool, this project was built using tutorials on Express.js, Sequelize, MySQL, Chart.js, and modern JavaScript best practices.